sal55/langs/Modules2021/readme.md

 * Each module creates a namespace used for qualifying imported names (although rarely needed unless ambiguous)
 * Each subprogram creates a separate namespace used for qualifying names imported from that subprogram (so code doesn't need to know the individual module names, just the subprogram name).
 (Again, at the moment I allow unqualified imports from subprograms.)
 * A **link** directive gives the name of any external DLL used by the program, if not already known.
 (An **importdll** block in code can either give the actual name of the DLL, or a dummy name if it's more complicated; then it will need **link**)
+* The module import order will always be fixed in the order encountered in the header module.

 Cons:

 * I've just started trying it out, give me a few months...

+Restrictions:

+* Currently module names must be unique; they can't be shared between subprograms
+* A subprogram name can't have the same name as a module name; this is because each creates a namespace, at the same scope level, and they would clash

 ### Project Files